vergecurrency/verge/README.md

 ```
 cd ~/.VERGE
 sudo nano VERGE.conf
-(then add text below)
+(then add the text seen below)
 ```

-(its hidden, so use la instead of ls to see it)
+(the .VERGE directory is hidden, so use la instead of ls to see it in linux)

     example VERGE.conf:
     rpcuser=whateverusername